tartiflette/tartiflette/docs/api/engine.md

 sidebar_label: Engine
 ---

-The way to generate the engine is pretty simple.
+The way to generate an engine is pretty simple.

-The engine accepts at least one parameter, called "sdl", the other [are documented in the advanced part](#advanced-constructor).
+The engine accepts at least one parameter, called "sdl", the other are [documented in the advanced usage](#advanced-constructor) part of the documents.

 ```python
 from tartiflette import Engine